rvmakvana1/n8n-automation-portfolio/README.md

 [https://github.com/rvmakvana1/n8n-automation-portfolio/blob/main/Salon%20Booking%20Workflow.json]

 ### 🧠 Challenges & Learnings
 The main challenge was handling the timing for reminders effectively.
 I learned how to use the **Wait Node** to pause execution without stopping the workflow.
-I also learned to handle data types correctly, converting phone numbers from Google Sheets (Numbers) to the format required by Messaging APIs (Strings) using expressions like `.toString()`.
+I also learned to handle data types correctly, converting phone numbers from Google Sheets (Numbers) to the format required by Messaging APIs (Strings) using expressions like.